 In general, good quality and best practices will take longer and therefore cost more than low-quality mashups.
 Following are a few things you can look at to help evaluate quality.

 How a website looks and feels is the most straightforward quality parameter for the layman to evaluate.
 And that is great because the design… the look and feel and simple usability of a website... is one of the most important things to consider.

 Good design is what is going to impress and persuade your audience.
 Good design is what is going to help users find what they are looking for without them getting lost or having to think too much.

 Good design will help create that lasting first impression which you only get one chance to make.
 The design of a site is subjective of course, but most people can tell the difference between good and bad design.

 That said, there is research to back up some design claims.
 For example, research in 2017 by Eyequant has shown that clean designs are associated with significantly lower bounce rates (which is the percentage of visitors to a particular website who navigate away from the site after viewing only one page).
-The implication of the results are that brands can systematically increase engagement by de-cluttering low-clarity pages on their websites.
+The implication of the results is that brands can systematically increase engagement by de-cluttering low-clarity pages on their websites.

 Another very important consideration is that design is not merely about how something looks.
 In fact, as Steve Jobs would argue, it is actually more about how something functions, look and feel is secondary.
 One of our favourite quotes is by the legendary industrial designer Dieter Rams who said;

 Design should not dominate things, should not dominate people.
 It should help people.
 That's its role.

 There is more to consider than just what you see in the browser on your computer.
 For example, two websites that may look of equal quality on your desktop may show to be entirely different when you view them on your mobile device.
 In this day and age, excellent mobile accessibility is crucial.
 When we build a website, we're not just doing it for one screen like the old days; nowadays we have to consider a plethora of different screen sizes ranging from large desktops to laptops to tablets to mobile phones.